syre-data/tutorials/beginner/fireworks/README.md

 ## 6. Sharing results
 You did it!
 Mr. Puzzle will be extatic to know which recipe to use for the fishs' fireworks, and just in time, too!

-Unfortunately, Mr. Puzzle is a bit of an old timer, and hasn't yet adopted Thot himself yet (we hope you can convince him to try it out, though).
-Luckily for us, everything in Thot is just files and folders, so sharing the results with him is super simple.
+Unfortunately, Mr. Puzzle is a bit of an old timer, and hasn't yet adopted Syre himself yet (we hope you can convince him to try it out, though).
+Luckily for us, everything in Syre is just files and folders, so sharing the results with him is super simple.

 1. Open the root Container's kebab (three dot) menu and click the **Open folder** action.